northstowekarate/northstowekarate.github.io/policies/socialmedia/index.md

 ---

 Northstowe Karate Club understand everyone involved in martial arts must recognise that the responsibility to safeguard exists both in and out of the dojo.
-Instructors, assistant instructors and volunteers within clubname must take responsibility for ensuring this happens.
+Instructors, assistant instructors and volunteers within Northstowe Karate Club must take responsibility for ensuring this happens.
 ## Northstowe Karate Club should:
 1. Refrain from publishing comments about other clubs, participants or instructors and any controversial or potentially inflammatory subjects.